100+ datasets found

 Context

-The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Black Rock.
+The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Black Springs.
 It showcases annual income, providing insights into gender-specific income distributions and the disparities between full-time and part-time work.
 The dataset can be utilized to gain insights into gender-based pay disparity trends and explore the variations in income for male and female individuals.

 Key observations: Insights from 2023

 Remarkably, across all roles, including non-full-time employment, women displayed a similar gender pay gap percentage.
-This indicates a consistent gender pay gap scenario across various employment types in Black Rock, showcasing a consistent income pattern irrespective of employment status.
+This indicates a consistent gender pay gap scenario across various employment types in Black Springs, showcasing a consistent income pattern irrespective of employment status.

 Content